 - 1 1/2 cups water or no salt added chicken broth

 - 1/4 teaspoon onion powder

 - 8 ounces uncooked linguine, fettuccine, penne, or spaghetti

 - 2 tablespoons chopped fresh parsley or 1 teaspoon dried parsley flakes

 - Shredded Parmesan Cheese (optional)

-Why not use the Ranch dressing mix?
+Why I did not use Ranch dressing mix in this recipe